jeremy-clerk/next-15-test/README.md

 ## Setup
 Copy the `.env.example` file in the `/apps/next` directory to `.env.local` in the `/apps/next` directory.

-Past your secret key and publishable key into the `.env.local` file you just created.
+Paste your secret key and publishable key into the `.env.local` file you just created.

 ### Install dependencies
 From the root directory: